Code-Institute-Submissions/welcome-to-avicon-projects/README.md

 ### Code

-- The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+- [StackOverflow post](https://stackoverflow.com): Used to find relevant answers and support.

+- [W3Schools](https://www.w3schools.com/): W3Schools library used for html layout and key components such as forms, buttons, layout etc.

 - [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-- [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+- [Atom Editor](https://atom.io/): Atom Editor was used to copy code for debugging.
+This was extremely helpful when working with media queries.

+- [DarkCode](https://www.youtube.com/channel/UCD3KVjbb7aq2OiOffuungzw) and [Webflow](https://www.youtube.com/channel/UCELSb-IYi_d5rYFOxWeOz5g): Video tutorials used to help with styling ideas and layout.

 ### Content

 - All content was written by the developer.

-- Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

-- All Images were created by the developer.
+- All Images were created or sourced by the developer.

+- Logo was developed using [Photoshop](https://www.adobe.com/ie/products/photoshop.html)

+- Team member images, customer review images, and the services hero image were taken by the developer.

+- Hero image for the home page and contact page were sourced through [GoogleImages](https://images.google.com/).

 ### Acknowledgements

-- My Mentor for continuous helpful feedback.
+- My Mentor, Nishant Kumar,  for the continuous helpful feedback and multiple mentor sessions.

 - Tutor support at Code Institute for their support.

+- Slack Community and the user-centric-frontend channel for the support and quick links.

+- Lynn University colleagues and faculty support.